10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Next, we made our way to Trionfale Market—a place we hadn’t even heard of before the tour.
 Despite being one of the largest and oldest food markets in Rome, it’s still largely under the radar for most tourists.

-Inside, we wandered between colorful stalls and tasted our way through a truly local Roman experience.
-We nibbled on fresh tomato bruschetta, sampled aged prosciutto, enjoyed warm slices of eggplant parmigiana, and even sipped a bit of local wine—all while watching locals go about their daily shopping.
+We were amazed by the range of products and ready-made food we saw here.
+Our Rome food tour included tastings of fresh tomato bruschetta, aged prosciutto, eggplant parmigiana, and even a sip of local wine—all while watching locals go about their daily shopping.
 It felt like a slice of real Roman life.

-Whenever we're in the area now, we make a point to stop by for seasonal produce, handmade pasta, or a thick slice of porchetta to go—perfect with some fresh focaccia for an easy, flavour-packed lunch.
+Now, whenever we're in the area, we make a point to stop by for zucchini and lemons, a bunch of fresh ravioli, or a thick slice of aromatic porchetta to go—perfect with some fresh focaccia for an easy and tasty lunch.

 🍝 4. and 5.
 Stops: The Perfect Roman Finale - Pasta, Wine & Gelato